hpv-information-centre/reportcompiler/doc/document_specification.rst

 Document specification
 ======================

-Each document specification is contained in a directory with the following content.
+Each document specification is contained in a directory with the following structure.

 .. image:: ../img/report-specification-files.svg